 One way to get a clear picture of your self-employment cash flow is to have a separate bank account(s) for your business.

 To help get a handle on your self-employment income, it’s important to track your cash flow.
-Knowing how much is coming in (and going out) each month can not only help you maintain your business budget (more on this later), but it also allows you to see how your income fluctuates throughout the year.
+Knowing how much is coming in each month can not only help you maintain your business budget (more on this later), but it also allows you to see how your income fluctuates throughout the year.

 One way to get a clear picture of your self-employment cash flow is to have a separate bank account(s) for your business work.
 That way, your business income and expenses aren’t mixed in with your personal expenses.